ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When receiving a response from the TRL endpoint, a registered device MUST expunge every stored Access Token associated with a token hash specified in the response.

-When a Resource Server RS receives a response from the TRL endpoint specifying the token hash th1 associated with a revoked Access Token t1, the RS might not have received and stored that Access Token yet.
+When a RS receives a response from the TRL endpoint specifying the token hash th1 associated with a revoked Access Token t1, the RS might not have received and stored that Access Token yet.
 This occurs if the Access Token is revoked before it is successfully posted to the Authorization Information Endpoint at the RS (see {{Section 5.10.1 of RFC9200}}).
 Such a delay can be due, for example, to messages that get lost in transmission, or rather to the Client experiencing failures in sending the Access Token to the RS, or deliberately holding the Access Token back.

 Thus, in order to ensure that no revoked Access Tokens are accepted and stored, the RS performs the following actions.